-12 We remove sentences containing fewer than two words as they do not contain useful information and are primarily the result of our sentence splitter segmenting a hyperlink into multiple sentences after each period.
+11We remove sentences containing fewer than two words as they do not contain useful information and are primarily the result of our sentence splitter segmenting a hyperlink into multiple sentences after each period.

-13 In order to transform the SVM model binary classification to probability estimates, we use the Platt scaling method that fits a logistic regression to the SVM models scores to generate probability distributions over classes.
+12 In order to transform the SVM model binary classification into probability estimates, we use the Platt scaling method that fits a logistic regression to the SVM model scores to generate probability distributions over classes.